 This is a sermon I preached on Easter evening in 2005.
 It is the text I will be preaching on this Sunday for the Third Sunday in Easter.
 Luke 24:13-35 April 10, 2005 Community of Grace Christian Church St. Paul, MN I love good food, and it probably shows.
 I consider myself lucky to be...
 Continue Reading →

 The positive Mel White of old the "SpongeBob Squarepants of the gay community" is long gone.
 What's left is a man that's pretty pissed off at the church and when I say church, I mean the whole church.

 If there's something that I've grown tired of is the whole trend in American Christianity to be "radical."
 We don't want some meek and mild Jesus; no sir.
 We want a Jesus who is kicking ass and takin' names.
-Continue reading You Really Don’t Want a Wild Jesus.
-Trust Me.

 The church where I serve as Associate Pastor is discerning becoming and Open and Affirming congregation.
 As we talk about this, I have been grappling with how to view this theologically.
 I don't consider myself the greatest bible scholar or theologian, but I do think that as Christians we have to give a clear response...
 Continue Reading →